Experiential Annenberg London

 • COMM students will be able to earn 16 units of upper-division major elective credit.

-• JOUR & PR students will be able to earn 8-12 units of upper-division major elective credit; the remaining 4-8 units taken will be general elective credits.
+• JOUR & PR students will be able to earn 16 units of general elective credits*

 Students must take courses for a letter grade, pass/no pass is not an option.
 Letter grades will appear on their USC transcript and impact their GPA.